wowmakers/movies-problem/README.md

 This repo was created as a way to apply for a programming job at WowMakers.
 To apply, fork this repo and send in a pull request with the solution for the problem.
-We will get in touch with you via the email mentioned in your github account.
+We will get in touch with you via the email provided in your github profile.

 ## The problem

 In `data/movies.json`, you will find the details of some movies in JSON format.
-This data includes the name, IMDB ratings and the genres of the movies (a quick glance at the file will give you an idea about the struct of the data).
+This data includes the name, IMDB ratings and the genres of the movies (a quick glance at the file will give you an idea about the structure of the data).

 Your program should print all the genres to the terminal (in alpahabetical order, no repetitions) along with the average rating of movies.